greatxue/coding_language/cpp_tut/0_cpp_overview.md

 + [Hyperlink](https://cplusplus.com/): Directs to external resources or references.
 + Bug icon: Indicates the presence of a bug.

-## 0.5 Acknowledgements
+## 0.6 Acknowledgements

-This note is heavily reliant on [Prof. HUANG, Rui](https://sse.cuhk.edu.cn/en/faculty/huangrui)'s course: **CSC3002 (C/C++ Programming)**, offered at The Chinese University of Hong Kong - Shenzhen.
+This note is heavily reliant on [Prof. HUANG, Rui](https://sse.cuhk.edu.cn/en/faculty/huangrui)'s course: **CSC3002 (C/C++ Programming)**, offered at The Chinese University of Hong Kong (Shenzhen).
 In the process of writing, I have also referred to materials like Stanford CS106L, official C++ documents and other references.

 The materials have been kindly reviewed by my good friends like **DONG, Haoze** and **JIN, Zhengda**.
 Highly appreciate it for their time and devotions.

-## 0.6 Author & License
+## 0.7 Author & License

 Edited by [Kevin (Zhongkai) Xue](https://greatxue.cn/).
 For correspondence, kindly reach out at [*greatxue33@gmail.com*](mailto:greatxue33@gmail.com).